iesfsv/Data-Processing-in-Python/README.md

 * Pythonic code principles - 5 pts
   * Provide requirements.txt file of the dependencies with versions (can use pip freeze) so that we can install with `pip install -r requirements.txt`
   * code is more often read than written, EAFP (Easier to Ask for Forgiveness than Permission)
-* Runnable code - 15 pts
+* Runnable code - 10 pts
   * by far the most important one!
 The project needs to run from scratch after installing versioned requirements.
-    * provide requirements.txt file with specific versions of packages (use pip freeze to get it), and specify your precise Python version.
 * Code structure - 15 pts
   * functions (classes), properly named variables
 * README, documentation - 5 pts
 * Analysis, visualization - 15 pts
   * highlight key points of your project, give it some narrative
+* Difficulty choice - 5 pts
+  * this criteria is subjective and is dependent entirely on your skill
+  * the goal is to challenge yourselves and learn something new, regardless if you're a Python novice or you write python code every week

 ## Project work - presentation (10%)